i4ibob/AuthWebApi/README.md

-a basic .Net Web API template implementing simple Registration Authorization using a JWT token and a cookie
+A basic template for a three-layer .Net API architecture that implements simple registration authorization using a JWT token and a cookie